srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     ![Screenshot of Azure IoT Security Module Connected](media/LAB_AK_19-device-connected-agent.png)

-Now that your Azure Security Center for IoT device agents are installed on your device, the agents will be able to collect, aggregate and analyze raw security events from your device.
+Now that your Azure Defender for IoT device agents are installed on your device, the agents will be able to collect, aggregate and analyze raw security events from your device.

 ### Exercise 6: Configure Solution Management

-Azure Security Center for IoT provides end-to-end security for Azure-based IoT solutions.
+Azure Defender for IoT provides end-to-end security for Azure-based IoT solutions.

-With Azure Security Center for IoT, you can monitor your entire IoT solution in one dashboard, surfacing all of your IoT devices, IoT platforms and back-end resources in Azure.
+With Azure Defender for IoT, you can monitor your entire IoT solution in one dashboard, surfacing all of your IoT devices, IoT platforms and back-end resources in Azure.

-Once enabled on your IoT Hub, Azure Security Center for IoT automatically identifies other Azure services, also connected to your IoT Hub and related to your IoT solution.
+Once enabled on your IoT Hub, Azure Defender for IoT automatically identifies other Azure services, also connected to your IoT Hub and related to your IoT solution.

 In addition to automatic relationship detection, you can also pick and choose which other Azure resource groups to tag as part of your IoT solution.
 Your selections allow you to add entire subscriptions, resource groups, or single resources.